joshleaves/reford/src/Basic_Knowledge.md

 This book expects some basic programming knowledge, not in any specific language, but at least some familiarity with one.

-## Binary, decimal, and hexadecimal
+## Bits, binary, decimal, hexadecimal, and bytes
 Human beings use the decimal system because it's clearer to them.

-Computers, however, function in binary (bits: one or zero), and use the hexadecimal system: counting goes from 0 to 9, then from A to F, and to 10.
+Computers, however, function in binary (bits: one or zero), and use the hexadecimal system to access and represent data as bytes.
+Hexadecimal, composed of "hexa" (6), and "decimal" (10), is a different numeral system using base 16: counting up goes from 0 to 9, then from A to F, and to 10.
 The mental gymnastic is a bit hard to get to, but easy to understand.

 To properly differentiate numerical systems used in this book, prefixes `0b` and `0x` will be used for binary and hexadecimal values respectively, as shown in the quick recap table below.